 Michelle is a trained, experienced mediator and facilitator, and offers her services to the community through Our Time Bank.
 She is a founding member of the Culver City Martin Luther King Jr. Celebration Planning Committee and former advisory board member of Together, a diversity education group.
 Michelle is a long-time resident of Culver City, where she lives with her family, cat and chickens.
 Michelle envisions a relational, connected, sustainable community and believes the Transition Towns movement offers a map to such a future.

-Meghan is a community organizer and mother in Culver City.
 While studying World Arts and Cultures at UCLA, she went to France on the study abroad program and spent the next 15 years living in Toulouse, Paris, and traveling extensively in West Africa, Reunion Island, and Madagascar.
 As a student of Visual Anthropology at the prestigious Ecole des Hautes Etudes en Sciences Sociales, she initiated a collective children’s photography project in Ile Sainte Marie, Madagascar, where she also taught English.
-Meghan worked as a translator and started a family in Paris, joined a childcare cooperative, and became active in her neighborhood community center.
+Meghan worked as a translator and started a family in Paris.

 has lived in Culver City for a total of nearly 20 years (non-consecutively.)
 Disa’s father was an avid gardener, and her mother is a social justice and peace activist; she credits her parents’ interest in growing food and ending world hunger with her decision to spend 3 years as a bio-dynamic agricultural trainee in the U.S. and Europe, when she was a young adult.
 Most of her professional life has been spent in the field of early care and education; currently Disa works for the California Child Care Resource & Referral Network, a non-profit organization dedicated to supporting families and improving the quality of child care for all children.